nginxinc/docker-nginx-unprivileged/CONTRIBUTING.md

 - Fork the repo, create a branch, implement your changes, test that the corresponding Docker images can be built and run as intended, and submit a PR when your changes are **tested** and ready for review.
 - Fill in the [PR template](/.github/pull_request_template.md).
+- This repository is a mirror image of the upstream [NGINX Docker image](https://github.com/nginxinc/docker-nginx) with minor changes in order to support running NGINX in an unprivileged environment.
+As such only two types of PRs will be considered:

+  1. PRs that incorporate changes made to the upstream image that have not yet been ported to this image (e.g. there's a new NGINX release).
+  2. PRs that add a critical feature or a nice-to-have enhancement for running these images on an unprivileged environment (e.g. allowing users specify to the UID/GID of the image user).

 **Note:** If you'd like to implement a new feature, please consider creating a [feature request issue](/.github/ISSUE_TEMPLATE/feature_request.yml) first to start a discussion about the feature.